Ministry of Sanitation and Water Resources

 Following the signing of a supply contract between the Ministry of Sanitation and Water Resources and Aqua Africa, the Ministry of Finance will sign Ghana’s first ‘Green Loan’ agreements to finance this project.
 This momentous occasion marks a partnership to deliver Africa’s first ever Green Loan between the UK and the Government of Ghana through pioneering thinking and leadership in delivering green projects under sustainable financing structures.

-The loan will be used to allow The Ministry of Sanitation and Water resources to deliver water to 225,000 Ghanaians across the Republic of Ghana.
+The loan will be used to allow The Ministry of Sanitation and Water Resources to deliver water to 280,000 Ghanaians across the Republic of Ghana.

 Community Water and Sanitation Agency